moocupv/lti-ai-grader-no-linux/README.md

 - On Render, use the **Internal** Redis URL (not the external one).
 - On Railway, copy the `REDIS_URL` from the Redis service Variables tab.

+**Railway shows "No repositories found"**
+- Click **Configure GitHub App** and follow the permissions steps in Step 2 above.

 **AI API error**
 - Verify your API key is valid and the model name is correct.
 - Gemini free tier has rate limits; `gemini-2.5-flash-lite` offers the lowest latency.
+- For OpenAI-compatible providers, make sure `AI_GRADER_API_URL` points to the correct base URL and that the model name matches exactly what that provider expects.

 ---